Mr-SGXXX/Clustering/README.md

 - Some methods unfairly used the best epoch recognized by clustering evaluation metrics(ACC, ARI, etc) in the clustering progress, which needs ground truth information.(Early stop doesn't mean you can use unfair setting)
 - There may be some bugs in this repository which influence the score of some methods.
 If you find any bug, welcome to raise issues or contact me through email.

-The hardware environment we used as follows:
+The hardware environment accessible to me as follows:
 - CPU: AMD EPYC 7302 16-Core Processor
 - GPU: NVIDIA GTX 2080ti
 - Memory Size: 64GB